Author has written 3 stories for Harry Potter.

 So, to match a single bomb you need 2k dreadnaughts.
 The biggest fleet in the galaxy belongs to Quarians and is listed at 50k ships.
 Assuming every single one of them is a dreadnaught (it's not), to match the yield of all those 'dreadnaughts' you need 25 bombs.
 All can be carried by a single cruiser or, if your miniaturization tech is up to par, by a single frigate.

-In other words - a single frigate/cruiser armed with fusion warheads outguns the all the navies in the galaxy.
+In other words - a single frigate/cruiser armed with fusion warheads outguns all of the navies in the galaxy.
 Combined.

 Sure, there is the a mayor problem - delivery.
 All those bombs do nothing if they cannot get close.
 Swarming enemy fleet with missiles will be expensive as most of those missiles will be destroyed... or will they?